jenkinsci/environment-dashboard-plugin/README.md

 ## Example set up ##

-You have 3 software components:
+You have three software components:
 * UI
 * Web Application and API
 * Database